 Warning against using old or interstate subcontracts

-Recent changes to relevant Commonwealth and State legislation can make it inappropriate or even legally dangerous to use older contracts (especially those dated prior to July 2018) or contracts produced in a different jurisdiction (e.g. contracts from a different State or even from overseas).
+Recent changes to relevant Commonwealth and State legislation can make it inappropriate or even legally dangerous to use older contracts or contracts produced in a different jurisdiction (e.g. contracts from a different State or even from overseas).

-The QBCC strongly recommends that, before signing, contractors seek legal advice regarding the termination clauses of any contract they intend to use for building work, especially if the contract is dated prior to July 2018.
+The QBCC strongly recommends that, before signing, contractors seek legal advice regarding the termination clauses of any contract they intend to use for building work.
 Termination of any contract is a significant step which should not be taken without prior legal advice from an experienced lawyer.

 Offence to not put contract in writing

 A contractor commits an offence if they don't use a written contract which complies with the requirements of the QBCC act for regulated building.
 QBCC may prosecute or take disciplinary action and apply demerit points.
-This can lead to loss of licence and financial loss for the contractor.
+This can lead to loss of licence, potential fines and financial loss for the contractor.